hideaki-j/hideaki-j.github.io/index.md

 - LANGUAGE PROCESSING DEVICE, LANGUAGE PROCESSING SYSTEM AND LANGUAGE PROCESSING METHOD, Hideaki Joko, WO/2019/106758, Pending Patent.
 (A related application also pending).

 # Test Score
-**Japanese Higher Civil Service Examination** - Category: Engineering
+**The Japanese Government Official Examination** - Category: Engineering
 - Passed the technocrat exam and interview, one of the most competitive exams in Japan with a pass rate of about 6% in total, proving his high ability in mathematics and engineering.